Andr-Zero/PXU-C-PIM/README.md

    Depends on the charger, mine does and with anything I use it with.
 Apperently the GaN chargers run cooler?
 I've yet to verify myself.
 - My USB-C Cable is hot or has melted down!
    It wasn’t rated for 100w.
 MUST use a cable that’s rated for 100w.
+- Is this "Complete"
+   No it not completed.
+There's still several things that need addressed.

 ##### Known Issues
 -AC adapters that support PPS (Programgamable Power Supply) seems to have issues.